st0270-flc-2024-1/final-proyect-camila-y-felipe/README.md

 - Check that you have the grammar you want to test in the grammar.txt and in the correct form.
 - Be sure that the name of the txt files are the same name files you're calling on the main method for the reading and writing.
 - Run the program with the following command ($ python main.py).
+- Finally you will get the First and Follow of the grammar through a txt file (output.txt).
 ## The convention defined for the input/output:
 - For the input we defined that the program will read a txt file which the user can edit for adding its own grammar.
 The form of the grammar will be as the one in the example (grammar.txt).
 - For the output we decided to define another txt file called output.txt, being the result, the sets of First and Follow of a grammar.
+## Instructions to run the tests:
+To run the unit tests follow these instructions:
+- Clone this repository or download it and each file useful for execution (main.py, grammars folder, test_grammar_parser.py and makefile).
+- Make sure you have Make download on your device.
+- Run the program with the following command from the terminal of the environment used (make), you can also run it with the following command (python3 -m unittest test_grammar_parser.py).
+- Finally you will get the results of the three grammars tested using unit tests (the three grammars that are in the grammars folder are implemented).
 ## Implementation:
 Note: Before implementing the code it is necessary to import "defaultdict" from the "collections" module, to initialize lists or empty sets with a default value.
 - Compute FIRST